khanguslee/crypto-bro/README.md

 - [ ] Alert system
 - [x] Currency conversion
 - [ ] Add green/red arrows to show if the coin increased/decreased in value
+- [ ] Search bar in the options menu